kaixxx/noScribe/README.md

 - It can distinguish different speakers and understands 99 languages (more or less, see below)
 - It runs locally on your computer.
 No cloud, no worries
 - It includes a nice MS Word-interface to review, verify and correct the resulting transcript
-- It is standing on the shoulders of giants: powered by [Whisper from OpenAI](https://github.com/openai/whisper), [Whisper.cpp by Georgi Gerganov](https://github.com/ggerganov/whisper.cpp) and [pyannote from Hervé Bredin](https://github.com/pyannote/pyannote-audio)
+- It is standing on the shoulders of giants: [Whisper from OpenAI](https://github.com/openai/whisper), [Whisper.cpp by Georgi Gerganov](https://github.com/ggerganov/whisper.cpp) and [pyannote from Hervé Bredin](https://github.com/pyannote/pyannote-audio)

 ![Main window](img/noScribe_main_window.png)